3MAH/fedoo/docs/heterogeneous.rst

 a built-in constitutive law dedicated to heterogeneous material:
 :py:class:`fedoo.constitutivelaw.heterogeneous.Heterogeneous`

-This class allow to define one material as the combination of several materials associated to sets of elements.
+This class allows to define one material as the combination of several materials associated to sets of elements.
 The code is shorter and more easy to read.

-This methods seems to be very slightly less efficient thant method 2 (to be confirmed), but the difference is barely visisble though and shouldn't be a real matter for everyone.
+This methods seems to be very slightly less efficient than method 2 (to be confirmed), but the difference is barely visisble though and shouldn't be a real matter for everyone.

 .. code-block:: python